celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

 In order to check that the balances returned via the `AccountBalance` query are correct, it is necessary to also request Merkle proofs from celestia-app and verify them against the latest head's `AppHash`.

-In order for the `StateAccessor` to do this, it would need access to the `header.Store`'s `Head()` method in order to get the latest known header of the node and check its `AppHash`.
+In order for the `StateAccessor` to do this, it would need access to the `header.Getter`'s `Head()` method in order to get the latest known header of the node and check its `AppHash`.
 Then, instead of performing a regular `gRPC` query against the celestia-app's bank module, it would perform an ABCI request query via RPC as such:

 ```go